PoisotLab/ms_svd_networks/manuscript.md

 * A brief interlude on the 'zero-inflated' Rank values?
 * Coarse network measures (rank & size) are not sufficient in capturing the complexity of a networks i.e. bigger is not going to be better where complexity is concerned and as a measure should be discarded
 * Regarding SVD entropy as a complexity measure we see it 'plays well' with the other 'traditional' measures of &/rho$, $\eta$ and *Co* and is arguably a more 'true' measure of complexity than looking at structural (behavioural) elements of networks.
 We should use it!
-* The complexity does not beget stability discussion...
+* The complexity does not beget robustness discussion...

 # References